 Iris diaphragm of 7 blades and the DC coreless motor with built-in high-graded torque allow super-fast AF performance.
-The lens prevents itself from rotating while on focus.
+In addition, the lens prevents itself from rotating while on focus.
 So, it captures accurate shots.

-Comparing it to other Fujifilm lenses, what we liked the most, is its camera-subject distance pointer and depth-of-field scale presented on the lens barrel itself, making the job a lot more comfortable.
+Comparing it to other Fujifilm lenses, I liked the most: its camera-subject distance pointer and depth-of-field scale presented on the lens barrel itself, making the job a lot more comfortable.

-With the wide-angle of 63.4 degrees, we took amazing snaps.
+With a wide angle of 63.4 degrees, I took amazing snaps.
 It was really satisfying to notice zero barrel distortion and negligible vignetting in all our clicks.
-During our test, we were a bit discontent with the Chromatic Aberrations.
+During our test, I was a bit discontent with the Chromatic Aberrations.
 But it can surely be ignored after experiencing the other excellent features of the lens.

-The blurry background effect is good and the sharpness of the pictures taken is also exceptionally great.
-We would recommend the lens but not to the beginners as its handling is subject to expert hands.
+The blurry background effect is good, and the sharpness of the pictures taken is also exceptionally great.
+Therefore, I would recommend the lens but not beginners as its handling is subject to expert hands.

 - Superb build quality